 It's also planned to accept Oyster and contactless on the Heathrow Express but as yet it's unknown what the fares will be for this service (on trains to Gatwick a premium is charged to use the Gatwick Express) and whether it will be accepted from the same time TfL Rail begins operations.

 Barriers will cause some complications.
 At Heathrow you can currently take the trains free of charge between terminals as there was no barriers then this was no issue.
 As the Tube has barriers if you chose to take the Tube rather than the train between terminals you needed either an Oyster or contactless card to open the barriers although you weren't charged as long as you touched in and out within the Heathrow Terminals.
 Now as all modes of transport will have barriers they will need to provide a way for passengers without an Oyster or contactless card to travel between terminals.
-We'll update when we find out more.
+UPDATE: now the barriers are live we can confirm that there's machines that dispense free tickets if you're connecting between terminals.

 The barriers are installed at Terminal 5 and are currently undergoing testing.